thebergamo/react-native-fbsdk-next/README.md

 Follow ***steps 2, 3 and 4*** in the [Getting Started Guide](https://developers.facebook.com/docs/ios/use-cocoapods) for Facebook SDK for iOS.

-**NOTE:** The above link (Step 3 and 4) contains Swift code instead of Objective-C which is inconvenient since `react-native` ecosystem still relies on Objective-C. To make it work in Objective-C you need to do the following in `/ios/PROJECT/AppDelegate.m`:
+**Note:** The above link (Step 3 and 4) contains Swift code instead of Objective-C which is inconvenient since `react-native` ecosystem still relies on Objective-C. To make it work in Objective-C you need to do the following in `/ios/PROJECT/AppDelegate.m`:
    1. Add
    ```objc